This information is intended for use by health professionals

 In an open-label clinical study in 8 children and 10 adolescents (including patients who were anagrelide treatment naïve or who had been receiving anagrelide for up to 5 years pre-study), median platelet counts were decreased to controlled levels after 12 weeks of treatment.
 The average daily dose tended to be higher in adolescents.

-In a paediatric registry study, median platelet counts were reduced from diagnosis and maintained for up to 18 months in 14 paediatric ET patients (4 children, 10 adolescents) with anagrelide treatment.
+In a paediatric registry study, median platelet counts were reduced from diagnosis and maintained for up to 18 months in 14 paediatric patients with ET (4 children, 10 adolescents) with anagrelide treatment.
 In earlier, open-label studies, median platelet count reductions were observed in 7 children and 9adolescents treated for between 3 months and 6.5 years.

 The average total daily dose of anagrelide across all studies in paediatric ET patients was highly variable, but overall the data suggest that adolescents could follow similar starting and maintenance doses to adults and that a lower starting dose of 0.5 mg/day would be more appropriate for children over 6 years (see sections 4.2, 4.4, 4.8, 5.2).
 In all paediatric patients, careful titration to a patient specific daily dose is needed.